Logo Futurismo

 Álvaro RP | Snorkeling at Ilhéu de Vila Franca is fun!

-The shallow waters of Ilhéu de Vila Franca are a paradise to go on a snorkelling adventure.
+The shallow waters of Ilhéu de Vila Franca are a paradise for a snorkelling adventure.
 It is very safe as a lifeguard is always there, and there are few waves inside the lagoon.
+The maximum depth when the tide is high is approximately 20 meters.
+The lagoon in itself has a diameter of roughly 150 meters.

 David Rodrigues | The view from the viewpoint on top of the hill at Ilhéu de Vila Franca

 And don’t forget to go up to the viewpoint to have a panoramic view of the islet, with the town of Vila Franca do Campo in the background.
+If you go on low tide, you can even walk inside the crater, on a thin sand band.
+Furthermore, look for birds if you enjoy nature and animals.
+Up to 29 different bird species are flying around the islet.
+It’s birdwatching time!

 Red Bull Cliff Diving